-Our research addresses mechanisms by which chemicals and oxidative stress alter cellular processes to cause diseases and the way in which intervention is possible.
-To reach these goals, the department's laboratory is well equipped with facilities for chemical analysis including mass spectrometry (MS), atomic absorption spectrometry (AAS) and electron spin resonance (ESR), the analysis of DNA damage and for molecular biological techniques.
+Our research addresses mechanisms by which chemicals, pharmaca and oxidative stress alter cellular processes to cause diseases and the way in which intervention is possible.
+To reach these goals, the department's laboratory is well equipped with facilities for chemical analysis including mass spectrometry (MS), general molecular biological techniques and the analysis of DNA damage.

-below you will find the different projects we work on.
+below you will find the different themes we work on.
 Click on the title to see more information about the selected project.

 Antioxidant networks in health and disease — read more »DNA damage and repair